lim-kimnguon/TD_Project/README.md

 # Hello This is my TD Project repository

-This Repository will included all of my TD Projects in Internet Programming Course.
+This Repository will stored all of my TD Projects in the Internet Programming Course.
-I will separate each TD into Branch named by its TD number respectively.
-Thanks for viewing it, I hope you will enjoy it.
+I will separate each TD into Branches named by its TD number respectively.
+Thanks for viewing it, I hope you appreciate it.